1. France Fishing License

 In order to acquire your rod license, you either need a foreign fishing license (for tourists) or a Spanish fishing license that requires passing a test.
 It is suggested to obtain a foreign fishing license if coming to Spain for a fishing trip, as test results may take months to arrive!

-Spanish rod license can be valid from 1-5 years.
-They are available to anyone over 16 years (a child under 16 years needs a guardian).
+Spanish rod license can be valid for 1 to 5 years.
+They are available to anyone over 16 years (a child under 16 years old needs a guardian).

-You will need a rod license both for freshwater and saltwater fishing: these can be obtained in fishing shops, or from the local Ministry Of Environment office (Ministerio de Medio Ambiente).
+You will need a rod license for freshwater and saltwater fishing; these can be obtained in fishing shops or from the local Ministry Of Environment office (Ministerio de Medio Ambiente).
 For trout fishing, you will need an additional day permit!

-To fish in Croatia, you need to obtain a fishing license for the body of water you will fish at.
+To fish in Croatia, you must obtain a fishing license for the body of water you will fish in.
 For residents of Croatia, there is also a mandatory fishing license obtained by passing a fishing test!

-As there is a lot of sport fishing clubs in Croatia (132!), especially around the main city of Zagreb, it is possible that on a 5 km stretch of river you will need to obtain 4 different permits!
-This can be confusing as most of the fishing clubs have very limited information on the web (if any), so it is recommended to get in touch with local anglers to collect the needed info.
+As there are a lot of sport fishing clubs in Croatia (132+ and growing), especially around the main city of Zagreb, it is possible that on a 5 km stretch of river, you will need to obtain four different permits!
+This can be confusing as most fishing clubs have very limited information on the web (if any), so it is recommended to contact local anglers to collect the latest information.

-Buying a fishing license will usually give you the right to fish with 3 rods for 24 hours: however, some waters have a different set of rules.
+Buying a fishing license will usually give you the right to fish with 3 rods for 24 hours; however, some waters have different rules.

-Daily rod license is around 8 Eur for most waters but can go all the way to 50 Eur on special fishing waters (especially carp fishing lakes and salmonid rivers).
-There are also weekly, and even monthly licenses, but these vary a lot from club to club.
+A daily rod license is around 8 Eur for most waters but can go as high as 50 Eur on special fishing waters (especially carp fishing lakes and salmonid rivers).
+There are also weekly and monthly licenses, varying greatly from club to club.

-For sea fishing, you also need a fishing license, but there is no fishing test.
-Daily license is 8 Eur, 3-day license 20 Eur, weekly license 40 Eur, and annual license 66 Eur.
-You can purchase it here: https://ribarstvo.mps.hr/default.aspx?id=4010
+You also need a fishing license for sea fishing, but there is no requirement for a fishing test.
+The daily license is 8 Eur, the 3-day license is 20 Eur, the weekly license is 40 Eur, and the annual license is 66 Eur.
+You can purchase it at the Croatia Ministry of agriculture site ( which is also in English).

 Fines for fishing without a license in Croatia go from 250-660 Eur!

-Similar to Croatia, Poland also requires a fishing test to be passed for Poland residents.
+Like Croatia, Poland also requires a fishing test for Poland residents to pass.
 Tourists do not need to pass the test!

-There are also private waters in Poland, where you will have to buy a special fishing license.
-These are usually available in local fishing shops, or can be bought on the spot!
+There are also private waters in Poland, where you must buy a special fishing license.
+These are usually available in local fishing shops or can be bought on the spot!

-If caught fishing without a fishing license in Poland, you can even get arrested!
+You can even get arrested if caught fishing without a fishing license in Poland!

-Some other additional European countries are listed below, please click on the link for the country you are interested in to get more information.
+Some other European countries are listed below; please click on the link for the country you are interested in to get more information.

-Ireland – NO licence is needed for Trout, Pike and General Coarse fishing in the Republic of Ireland.
+Fishing in Ireland – No license is needed for Trout, Pike, and general coarse fishing in the Republic of Ireland.

 I hope this information was helpful to anyone planning on a European fishing trip.
-For information on the United Kingdom License please check out this link.
+For more information on the requirements for a United Kingdom license, check out the link on the cost, where to buy a license, and how to buy one.